 When I started painting, there was no comparison between sable and synthetic brushes.
 The sables were much higher quality.
 There was also this idea going around that you were not a proper artist if you didn’t have the most expensive sables in your toolkit.
 This view is now obsolete, but myths are hard to kill…… Continue reading The best synthetics brushes

 Some watercolourists seem to find it hard to make the difference between neutral colours (especially browns) and muddy mixes.
 There is a huge variety of browns that are clean, transparent and without a hint of mud in them, not even the detoxifying cleansing spa kind.
-Unlike primary and secondary colours that are found on the… Continue reading Neutral colours vs. muddy mixes
+Unlike primary and secondary colours that are found on the… Continue reading How to avoid muddy colours

 If like me you do a lot of erasing before you can be happy with a drawing, then drawing straight on watercolour paper is not really an option.
 Because botanical painting is cut to white, any trace of erasing, smudging, or marking on the paper will stand out and completely ruin the feeling of freshness… Continue reading How to transfer a drawing